Peliha-ip/Jurassic-Pandemonium/README.md

 - Mosquitoes are more likely to attack players who just been damaged, sprinted, are low on health, during dusk or dawn, just attacked a mob, have the fire resistance effect, or are low on hunger.
 Nuisance mosquitoes have a low chance of dropping proto-mammal DNA, and deadly mosquitoes have a high chance of dropping proto-mammal DNA.
 - Renaming a Deinonychus "Cynthia" or "Garchomp" will change its model to have a big Cynthia doll on its back, while also changing its texture to make it look like the pseudo-legendary and the champion from Sinnoh.
 Kicks from these Deinonychuses are slightly increased.
 - When thrown, stone boomerangs act like a normal boomerang, but are slower and have a chance to break.
 However, when it does break, it shoots out stone shrapnel, damaging nearby mobs; picture a stone boomerang, as if it were slower and had a chance to turn into a prehistoric grenade.
+- Dimorphodons can pick up items and small mobs.
+They can either intentionally drop it to the player safely or accidentally drop it high in the sky and, if it was a small mob, to die instantly.
+- Dimetrodons are peaceful animals that can be tamed, but unlike chompers, they can pick up items and use them.
+However, they tend to sleep during the night.

 Advancements:
 - Remember Who You Are (Bring a chicken to the mirror overworld)